huntse/uncarved/content/_index.md

-Since the source code to my blog (yes I wrote it myself) seems to have been irretrievably lost, I am taking the opportunity to move to using a static site generator ([zola](https://www.getzola.org)) and host on a different provider.
+Since the source code to my blog (yes I wrote it myself) seems to have been irretrievably lost, I am taking the opportunity to move to using a static site generator ([zola](https://www.getzola.org)) and host on a different provider (AWS).
 Most of my actual content has now been recovered although the presentation will be even more minimalist than usual while I figure out how to get zola to do everything I want.

 At the moment I'm aware of:
-- multiple formatting problems (including but not limited to the fact that all code indentation is hopelessly broken)
+- A few formatting problems and broken links remain
-- static content including archives of my open source software are gone probably permanently
+- static content including most archives of my open source software are gone probably permanently
 - Feeds won't work (yet)
 - Images are missing.
 Tbh I may not be able to get them back.